sunilraj228/ai-autonomous-workflows/openclaw-aws-deploy/README.md

-To ensure your README.md looks professional on GitHub, I have refined the hierarchy, added syntax highlighting, and included a "Table of Contents" for easy navigation.
-This structure follows the specific AWS configurations and security warnings from the masterclass.

 🤖 OpenClaw-EC2-Starter
 A minimal guide to deploying OpenClaw, an autonomous AI agent capable of running tasks 24/7 and being controlled remotely through Telegram.
 This implementation is optimized for AWS EC2 Free Tier in the Europe (Stockholm) region.